 Joining us for today’s show is Eric Janssen, a Chief Revenue Officer who knows how to build a team to make the number.
 Eric is a success story having served as the sales leader for several successful emerging growth companies.
 I can’t think of a better guest to demonstrate how to build and develop the right team to make your number.
 Eric has been a long-time consumer of SBI’s content and he reached out to me with a quick note thanking me for the show.
 I was looking for a sales leader guest from an emerging market space to come on the show, so Eric was the perfect guy.

 Today’s topic is focused on talent and we are going to demonstrate how to attract and retain ‘A’ player talent.
 This is not a trivial matter since ‘A’ players typically generate five times more revenue than ‘B’ players and 10 times more revenue than ‘C’ players.
 It’s difficult to grow revenue faster than your industry’s growth rate and faster than your competitors.
-Leverage the How to Make Your Number in 2018 to access a revenue growth methodology to hit your number quarter after quarter, and year after year.
+Leverage SBI’s How to Make Your Number in 2018 and turn to the Sales Strategy section, and flip to the People Plan phase beginning on page 420 of the Workbook.

 Helping me with our demonstration is Eric Janseen, a partner and the Chief Revenue Officer for Intellitix.
 If you have attended a large music festival or sporting event, you have likely experienced Intellitix technology.
 Events as such as Tomorrowland, Coachella, and the Ryder Cup are powered by Eric’s company.
 Intellitix makes the guest experience more seamless for over 20 million fans a year by layering ticket-less technology into the event.
 They are best known for putting your ticket and wallet onto a single wearable, typically a wristband.
 Eric is uniquely qualified to speak on this topic with experience building teams and crushing his number year after year in emerging technology companies.